h2non/imaginary/README.md

 ### Graceful shutdown

-When you use a cluster, it is necessary to control how the deployment is executed, and it is very useful to finish the containers in a controlled.
+When you use a cluster, it is necessary to control how the deployment is executed, and it is very useful to finish the containers in a controlled manner.

 You can use the next command: